 Therefore, making fresh Lion's mane part of your healthy diet gives you the energy to care for your baby.
 Moreover, Lion's mane gives you the nutrients your baby needs for bone development.

-4. Loaded with Vital Minerals
+4. Loaded With Vital Minerals

 Lion's mane mushroom supplements are packed with nutritional value.
 In addition to providing B vitamins, these medicinal mushrooms are rich in potassium, a mineral that supports the body's ability to regulate fluid balance.